GSA/digitalgov.gov/content/communities/multilingual.md

 ## We work on three main areas:

-### Multilingual Websites and Digital Channels–Standards, Guidelines, Research and Mandates
+### Standards, Guidelines, Research, and Mandates for Multilingual Websites and Digital Channels

 The goal is to develop templates and compile research data, mandates and other materials to help digital content managers have a successful cross-platform presence.
 The group also develops guidelines to answer questions such as how to: